 When symptoms seem to indicate a gallstone, your doctor may suggest an ultrasound of the abdomen.
 A technician will pass a handheld device that emits sound waves over the abdomen.
 Sound waves bounce off organs and other solid masses, revealing the presence of gallstones.

 In addition, blood test results may show a pattern of abnormal liver enzymes that suggests bile ducts may be obstructed by gallstones.
 Several other tests can provide additional information needed to make a firm diagnosis.
-These include a computed tomography (CT) scan and various X-ray techniques using a contrast substance or dye to outline the bile ducts.
-Both ultrasound and CT scanning techniques help detect an obstruction and, if there is one present, doctors can see if it is due to a gallstone or not.

 Some of the risk factors for gallstone formation can be modified, such as obesity.
 By maintaining a healthy weight through proper diet and exercise, a person can reduce the chances for gallstones.
 Also, one should avoid diets that result in losing weight very quickly as risk of developing gallstones will increase.